SteveSmith16384/ManicMinerMultiplayer/readme.txt

 # MANIC MINER MULTIPLAYER

-A multiplayer version of the classic game Manic Miner, originally written by Matthew Smith and published by Bug-Byte/Software Projects.
+A multiplayer party version of the classic game Manic Miner, originally written by Matthew Smith and published by Bug-Byte & Software Projects.

 Programmed by Stephen Smith (stephen.carlylesmith@googlemail.com).
 Twitter: @stephencsmith